alibaba-archive/bufsp/README.md

 <Buffer 2d 45 72 72 6f 72 20 6d 65 73 73 61 67 65 0d 0a>
 ```

-It will be decode to `new Error(message)`.
+It will be decoded to `new Error(message)`.

 ### BUFSP Bulk Strings

-Bulk Strings are used in order to represent single binary safe string, `null`, or binary buffer.
+Bulk string is used in order to represent single binary safe string, binary buffer, or `null`.

 Bulk Strings are encoded in the following way: